hao-zheng-research/A-human-robot-collaborative-assembly-framework-with-quality-checking/README.md

 The log files will be save in `./log` dictionary.
 It contains dual-hand action segmentation accuracy of each epoch.

 ## Demo
 A demo video to show the adapative robot assistance planning.
+Gif is shown below, but you can find the 1080P video in the folder `./assets/demo.mp4`

 ![alt text](assets/domo.gif)